dorukolcmener/FOPatikaWebDB-Assignments/README.md

 # 🏠 FO Software Academy - Web and Database Technologies, Assignment Repository

-This is my personal repository to keep my assignments and projects of FO Software Academy - Web and Database Technologies program.
+This is my personal repository to keep track of my assignments and projects of FO Software Academy - Web and Database Technologies program.

 ## Weeks